All you need to know about the Amazon Web Services outage and other affected services

 As a result, many apps and websites are heavily reliant on AWS.

-Now, Amazon Web Services is experiencing an outage that has affected a range of other services, including consumer-focused apps like Duolingo and Tinder.
+On Tuesday December 7th, Amazon Web Services experienced one of its worst outages ever, affecting a range of other services, including consumer-facing apps like Duolingo and Tinder.

 Here’s all you need to know about the Amazon Web Services outage and the related effects on services and websites around the world.